 Vertical nominal receive polarisation is achieved with the single score mark on the spacer flange at the top, the double score mark on the spacer flange at the side and the OMT/LNB side arm is at the side also.

 View from above.
 Note that the 5 0 5 markings on the feed throat and the single tick mark on the rear flange of the tapered waveguide spacer must always be on top and directly away from the feed support arm underneath.
-In this image shows the TRF filter/LNB assembly attached for vertical receive polarisation.
+This image shows the TRF filter/LNB assembly attached for vertical receive polarisation.

 In the Prodelin documentation is a diagram showing feed assembly.
 In my copy it refers to polarisation but did not say if this referred to the transmit or receive polarisation.
 It referred to the transmit polarisation.
 This was confusing.